 • Death

-Maternity and paternity leave
+Maternity and Paternity Leave

 If you have paid social security contributions for at least six months, then you will be entitled to parental leave and its benefits, in addition to the quarter that immediately precedes the month of the birth.
-During this time of parental leave, each parent is excused from work and from paying social security contributions.
+During this time of parental leave, each parent is excused from work and paying social security contributions.

 Parental benefits